Director: Sean M. Laurent

 Jessica Vega: Jessica is an undergraduate student double majoring in Sociology and Psychology with a minor in Social Work.
 She is currently interested in the role of social sciences within prison reforms.
 Born and raised in Chicago, she is the first in her family to attend college.
 She is a James Scholar, an executive member of LAS Council, and an active member of the Illini Boxing Club.
 Jessica has been part of the Morality and Social Cognition lab since the Fall of 2016.
 Fun Fact: Jessica enjoys cooking, especially Mexican dishes.

-Jessica Resnick: Jessica is a 2017 graduate who studied Psychology (Social/Personality Psychology concentration) with a minor in Communication.
+Jessica Resnick: Jessica graduated in 2017 with a major in Psychology (Social/Personality Psychology concentration) and a minor in Communication.
 She is now pursuing a career in counseling.

 Carol Zhou: Carol (Yi Zhou) was a research assistant from 2016 to 2107, and is currently a third year Psychology major at UIUC.